Mengistu Haile Mariam: Political conflicts

 Resistance against the Derg ensued, led primarily by the Ethiopian People's Revolutionary Party (EPRP).
 Mengistu cracked down on the EPRP and other revolutionary student organizations in what would become called the "Red Terror".
 The Derg subsequently turned against the socialist student movement MEISON, a major supporter against the EPRP, in what would be called the "White Terror".

 The EPRP's efforts to discredit and undermine the Derg and its MEISON collaborators escalated in the fall of 1976.
 It targeted public buildings and other symbols of state authority for bombings and assassinated numerous Abyot Seded and MEISON members, as well as public officials at all levels.
+Four members of the EPRP were executed after being charged with the 23 September assassination attempt on Mengistu and the assassination of a civilian official.
 The Derg, which countered with its own counter-terrorism campaign, labeled the EPRP's tactics the White Terror.
 Mengistu asserted that all "progressives" were given "freedom of action" in helping root out the revolution's enemies, and his wrath was particularly directed toward the EPRP.
 Peasants, workers, public officials, and even students thought to be loyal to the Mengistu regime were provided with arms to accomplish this task.